jquery/brand.jquery.org/pages/typography.md

 <script>{
 	"title": "Typography",
+	"customFields": [
-	"subtitle": "Typography is important for getting your message across.
-We've created a library of typefaces with their proper uses to create a seamless interaction and presentation to your audience."
+		{ "key": "subtitle", "value:": "Typography is important for getting your message across.
+We've created a library of typefaces with their proper uses to create a seamless interaction and presentation to your audience." }
+	]
 }</script>

 ## Cario